 Bacon.
 Lettuce.
 Tomato.
 A BLT sandwich is a pretty easy one to make and doesn’t take very long, either.
 Yes, it takes a few minutes longer than a regular sandwich with cold cuts, but still only about 10-15 minutes.

 Personally, I don’t eat bacon.
 I know, I know, blasphemy, right?
 And, I have to say, I’ve never cooked bacon before.
-This recipe is coming straight from Justin because he makes himself a BLT a couple of times per week for lunch (benefits of working from home!).
+This recipe is coming straight from Justin because he makes himself a great BLT sandwich a couple of times per week for lunch (benefits of working from home!).

 If he makes one of these on a day that Ryan isn’t at preschool, he is all over the bacon.
 That boy is a bacon lover, for sure!
 He asks for it at every meal and always adds it to the grocery list on the Amazon Echo as soon as we get low.